-Recently on one of Crystal’s weekly Facebook Lives, Crystal shared how to deal with bullies.
+Recently on one of Crystal’s weekly Facebook Lives, Crystal shared how to respond to negative comments.
 If you missed the video we rounded up the points Crystal talked about to help you navigate a situation where you are faced with a mean comment or bad review.

-To check out Crystal’s video about Responding To Bullies, follow this link! 📹
+To check out Crystal’s video about How To Respond to Negative Comments, follow this link! 📹